Things to do in Mong Kok, Hong Kong

 Goldfish Market is along Tung Choi Street.
 For the locals, goldfish are symbols of good fortune, so these fish are really popular pets in Hong Kong.

-There are also several pet shops and parlors along this sector which are amusing to browse in.
+There are also several pet shops and parlors along with this sector that is amusing to browse in.